 Brandon spent a year training this dog and when his work was done, he realized he had a new mission in life: train dogs to change people’s lives.

 Today, Brandon continues to train shelter dogs and place them with families.
-He was the host of the show Lucky Dog for 7 seasons until he left to pursue other opportunities.
+He was the host of the hit CBS show Lucky Dog, for 7 seasons until he left to pursue other opportunities such as founding the Argus Service Dog Foundation.
 He’s also the author of the book Lucky Dog Lessons: Train Your Dog in 7 Days.

 If you are going to learn anything about dog training, Brandon is the person to teach it.

-Brandon McMillan’s MasterClass on dog training promises to deliver an effective, yet simple, training process for you and your dog.
+Brandon McMillan’s dog training course for masterclass.com promises to deliver an effective, yet simple, training process for you and your dog.

 I believe that my training system is the most simplified form of training out there.